homebysix/recipe-robot/README.md

 - The path to an app's Sparkle feed.
 - The direct download URL for an app (which usually ends with .zip or .dmg).
 - The GitHub, BitBucket, or SourceForge project URL for an app.
-- Soon: the path to an existing recipe associated with an app.

 The first time Recipe Robot runs, you'll be prompted for some information.
 On subsequent runs, you can use the `--config` argument to force this prompt to return.